Drassil/git-wiki-theme/docs/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
 <td><p>If a creature or GO is set active it will stay active even if no player is near.
-Take care, though, as it needs additional ressources (CPU/RAM) to keep them active (the grid where the creature or object is located cannot be unloaded and other objects/creatures nearby also stay active).</p></td>
+Take care, though, as it needs additional ressources (CPU/RAM) to keep them active (other objects/creatures nearby stay active).</p></td>
 </tr>
 <tr class="even">
 <td><p>SMART_ACTION_ATTACK_START</p></td>